ibm-cloud-docs/vpc/block_storage_is_create.md

    | Encryption | Provider-managed encryption with IBM-managed keys is enabled by default on all volumes.
 You can also choose a Key Management Service by selecting either ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}), and then specify your own encryption key.
 For a one-time setup procedure, see [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-encryption-prereqs). |
    {: caption="Table 1. {{site.data.keyword.block_storage_is_short}} volume values to be specified during instance provisioning." caption-side="bottom"}

-4. Optionally, if you created volume snapshots, you can import the snapshot and use it to create the volume.
-Click the **Snapshots** toggle, select a snapshot, and then provision as for a regular volume.
+   If you created volume snapshots previously, the option to import one becomes available.
+Click the **Snapshots** toggle, and select a snapshot from the list.
+You can filter this list for snapshots with fast restore.
+Then, complete the required fields and click **Create** to provision the volume.

-5. Click **Create virtual server** when finished.

-When you're finished defining the volume, click **Create**.
 A {{site.data.keyword.block_storage_is_short}} volume is created and attached to the virtual server instance.
-On the instance details page, the Data volumes list is updated to show the new volume.
+On the instance details page, the Data volumes list is updated to show the new volume

+   For more information, see [Restoring a volume by using fast restore](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-use-fast-restore).
+   {: tip}

+5. When you're finished defining the attributes of your virtual server instance, click **Create virtual server**.
+The virtual server instance is created with the boot volume, which appears under **Boot volume** on the provision page.

 A {{site.data.keyword.block_storage_is_short}} volume can be attached to only one virtual server at a time.
 On the {{site.data.keyword.block_storage_is_short}} volume summary page, you can view details about the virtual server instance by selecting the instance name under **Attached instances**.